sergei-mironov/litrepl/docs/usage/application-scenarios.md

-All the above commands get translated into a command line matching the following convension (subject to change):
+All the above commands get translated into a command line matching the following convention (subject to change):

 ~~~ sh
 usage: litrepl-<script> [-h] [-P PROMPT_LIST] [-s SELECTION_PASTE]